AdobeDocs/experience-manager-cloud-service.nl-NL/help/assets/mac-api-assets.md

 >[!NOTE]
 >
->Om de leesbaarheid te verbeteren, worden in de volgende voorbeelden de volledige cURL-notatie weggelaten.
-In feite correleert de notatie wel met [Resty](https://github.com/micha/resty).
-Dit is een scriptwrapper voor `cURL`.
+>Om de leesbaarheid te verbeteren, worden in de volgende voorbeelden de volledige cURL-notaties weggelaten.
+De notatie correleert met [Resty](https://github.com/micha/resty) die een manuscriptomslag voor cURL is.

 <!-- TBD: The Console Manager is not available now.
 So how to configure the below?